repnz/windbg-cheat-sheet/README.md

 - .kdfiles <map file> - this will save you some time by automatically loading the .sys file from the host machine, this way you won't need to copy the .sys file.
 The downside is that it doesn't work with user mode executables, so you need to find another method for them (copy pasting or using some kind of share)
-- .reload - this will referesh
+- .reload - this will referesh the symbols.

 ## Installing and Loading Device Drivers